Asuka Museum

 12 of 21 in Asuka And Sakurai

-The Asuka Museum (飛鳥資料館, Asuka Shiryōkan) offers a unique look into the Asuka Period (538–710), a pivotal time in Japan's early history.
-The museum includes two exhibition rooms on the ground floor and a special exhibit space in the basement.
-Although most displays have limited English descriptions, visitors can still enjoy detailed models and reconstructions that visually explain the ancient culture of the Asuka region.
+The Asuka Museum (飛鳥資料館, Asuka Shiryōkan) offers an intriguing look at the Asuka Period (538–710), a transformative era in Japan's early history.
+Located in the heart of the Asuka region, the museum has two exhibition rooms on the ground floor and a special exhibit space in the basement.
+Although many displays have limited English descriptions, visitors can explore a wealth of detailed models, reconstructions, and artifacts that visually narrate the culture and history of the Asuka Period.
+The museum’s collection provides insight into the region’s ancient lifestyle, showcasing its significance in shaping the foundations of Japanese civilization.

-One of the standout features is the Sekijinzo, a 7th-century stone fountain showing an embracing couple, discovered just a few hundred meters from the museum.
-Alongside it is the Shumisenseki, another ancient fountain found nearby.
-A full-scale reconstruction of Shumisenseki stands at the museum’s entrance, surrounded by other stone sculptures that connect visitors with Japan’s early artistic expressions and historical roots.
+Among the museum's highlights is the Sekijinzo, a 7th-century stone fountain depicting an embracing couple, discovered just a few hundred meters from the museum.
+Nearby, visitors can also view the Shumisenseki, another ancient fountain.
+A full-scale replica of the Shumisenseki greets visitors at the museum's entrance, surrounded by other ancient stone sculptures that offer a tangible connection to early Japanese artistic expression and history.
+These unique works invite visitors to delve deeper into the artistic and cultural heritage that flourished during the Asuka Period.

 Hours and Fees